How to make perfect hard boiled eggs is an easy how-to recipe. This will teach you how to make easy-to-peel hard boiled eggs. No more gray yolks!

-How to make perfect boiled eggs
+How to make perfect hard boiled eggs

-You’ll want to make sure that it’s a rolling boil and not just coming to a boil.
+Top tip >> You’ll want to make sure that it’s a rolling boil and not just coming to a boil.
 Otherwise, the eggs won’t be cooked through.

-So, what’s a rolling boil?
+What is a rolling boil?

 A rolling boil means that the water is boiling rapidly.
 There should be lots of bubbles rising to the surface of the pot.